axioned/handbook/src/content/docs/Processes/Testing/overview.md

 **Mandatory Fields:**

 - Ensure that it's clear to the user WHAT fields are mandatory.
 (For example: The field is starred *or highlighted in some way.* If starred, there should be a reference message as to what this star means.
-E.g. “This field is mandatory.”)
+E.g. "This field is mandatory.")
-- Ensure that the appropriate “alert” message appears on-screen if the user does not “fill-in” a mandatory field (ideally DURING the user experience/next to the field as opposed to “on Submit”).
+- Ensure that the appropriate "alert" message appears on-screen if the user does not "fill-in" a mandatory field (ideally DURING the user experience/next to the field as opposed to "on Submit").

 **All Fields:**

-- Ensure that it's been indicated to the user, what kind of entry they’re expected to make within each field.
+- Ensure that it's been indicated to the user, what kind of entry they're expected to make within each field.
 (For example: The field might be a calendar, whereby a date before a certain date or after a certain date can not be selected.)
-- Ensure that the appropriate “alert” message appears if the user does not provide an appropriate entry for each field  (ideally DURING the user experience as opposed to “on Submit”).
+- Ensure that the appropriate "alert" message appears if the user does not provide an appropriate entry for each field  (ideally DURING the user experience as opposed to "on Submit").

 **Alert/Error Messages:**

-- Ensure that the alert messages match-up with what's been documented in terms of “form requirements”*.
+- Ensure that the alert messages match-up with what's been documented in terms of "form requirements"*.
 If there are any CAPTCHA fields, ensure that they are working as expected.
 - Form Errors: Alert/Error Messages: Ensure that there are no appearance related issues.
 Font style, color, alignment, spacing, position, wrapping, overlapping issues, pop-up appearance issues, etc.

  **Confirmation Emails:**

-- Ensure that the confirmation email(s) related to any forms on the Site/App match-up with what's in the “form requirements”*.
+- Ensure that the confirmation email(s) related to any forms on the Site/App match-up with what's in the "form requirements"*.
 (Usually, confirmation emails are sent to 1. the user, 2. the Site/App Admin.)

 #### Plugin and API Behavior Issues